Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] **Should:** Show error banner "Entry no longer exists" + reload page
 - [No it worked just fine] **Currently:** May show 500 error or crash
 - [It worked just fine] **Fix:** Add try/except in save logic
-- [BROKEN: QUEUE ENTRIED SHOULD NEVER BE DELETED OUTRIGHT.
+- [FIXED: QUEUE ENTRIED SHOULD NEVER BE DELETED OUTRIGHT.
 THEY SHOULD JUST BE ARCHIVED AS CANCELLED.
 Not currently what is happening.]

 ---